You bought a gravel bike and want to get the most out of it? With a little gravel accessory in the right places, you can make your bike even better.

 Accessories for the gravel bike - our conclusion

-To upgrade your gravel bike, there is plenty of gravel bike accessories.
-Some of it is quick and easy to install, while others require a bit more planning and know-how.
-The costs of accessory updates also vary greatly – while, for example, only a few euros are needed for handlebar tape, wheels can quickly break the 1,000€ mark.
+There is plenty of gravel bike accessories to upgrade your gravel bike.
+Some of it is quick and easy to install, while others require a little more planning and know-how.
+The costs of accessory updates also vary greatly - while for example, handlebar tape only costs a few euros, wheels can quickly break the 1,000€ barrier.

 view all gravel bikes now | Gravel bikes for women | Gravel bikes for men